Adityajparmar37/GoodReads-Mini/README.md

 ## Introduction

-GoodReads-Mini is a comprehensive book management and social platform that allows users to register, manage books, rate and review books, create social media posts, organize books into shelves, follow users, make friends, join groups, chat, and much more.
-Have a sematic search over the though of your choices
+GoodReads-Mini is a comprehensive book readers system & social platform that allows users to register, manage books, rate and review books, create social media posts, organize books into shelves, follow users, make friends, join groups, chat, and much more.
+Have a sematic search over the though of your choices through vector search

 ## Features